 Y Submission of a CCC request is required.
-Work may begin after the request has been accepted by the CCC; the changeset implementing the fix may be committed to a project forest after the request has been approved by the CCC.
+Work may begin after the request has been accepted by the CCC; the changeset implementing the fix may be committed to a team forest after the request has been approved by the CCC.
 A description of the CCC requirements may be found in Review Bodies.
 N Continue

 - 5. Fix the bug

 - Assuming that the development team approves of the intended approach, begin working on the code using the latest source available from the appropriate OpenJDK Project repository.

 - 6. Is it possible to write a test to detect the bug?

 Y For bugs, provide a jtreg regression test as part of the changeset.
 For enhancements an that directly affect one or more exported interfaces, add an adequate set of jtreg unit tests as part of the changeset.

 An entirely new test (or tests) may not be required.
 For example, if the bug is an existing regression test failure, then when fixing the bug you should just add the new bug ID to the @bug tag of the failing regression test, even if the test did not need to be updated.

 N An explanation for why a test is unnecessary or infeasible is required.
 Such an explanation is recorded by adding a label, and possibly a comment, to the bug report.
 The label has the prefix for regression tests and "nounit" for unit tests.
 The suffixes and their meanings are as follows: